-Typically, the composer and lyricist are working with another writer who is in charge of the “book,” or libretto.
-The book is the spoken script of the musical: the dialogue the holds the narrative together and gives context to the songs.
+Typically, the composer and lyricist are working with another writer who is in charge of the “book,” sometimes called the libretto.
+The book is the spoken script of the musical, the dialogue that holds the narrative together and gives context to the songs.
 In the case of Fiddler, that man was Joseph Stein.
 Together, Harnick, Bock, and Stein poured heart and soul into the text of Fiddler before turning their attention to assembling the rest of the team.

 In the Rehearsal Room

 “Two more minutes,“Tonight at Eight,” from She Loves Me

 If something’s ended or begun,

 And if it goes

 As the text takes shape, so do the authors’ ideas for who might be best suited to bringing the musical to life.